LLNL/sundials/doc/ida/guide/source/Usage/index.rst

 :c:func:`IDACalcIC` should precede the call(s) to :c:func:`IDASolve` for the
 given problem.

-.. c:function:: int IDACalcIC(void* ida_mem, int icopt, realtype tout1)
+.. c:function:: int IDACalcIC(void* ida_mem, int icopt, sunrealtype tout1)

    The function ``IDACalcIC`` corrects the initial values ``y0`` and ``yp0`` at time ``t0``.